Do I Need Studio Monitor Stands For Speakers When Mixing Audio In Film And Video Production?

 The base of the stand is one of the features that varies the most between different models.
 Some stands have tripod-style bases, rectangular bases with feet, or a set of legs.
 All types of bases are stable enough to support a studio monitor, but some designs help minimize vibrations.

 The flat bases also typically have rubber feet.
-The rubber feet help isolate the stand from the floor, further reducing the transmission of vibrations.
+These feet help isolate the stand from the floor, further reducing vibration transmission.
 Along with rubber feet, some stands have spiked feet.
 The spikes act as decouplers by limiting contact with the floor.

 Spiked feet and rubber feet are both suitable options for use on carpeting.
 Tripods are less likely to maintain balance when placed on a carpet, especially if the carpet has a deep pile.